apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

     return outs, states
 ```

-### Example 1: foreach works like map
+### Example 1: `foreach` works like map
 `foreach` can work like a map function of a functional language.
-In this case, the states of foreach can be an empty list, which means the computation doesn't carry computation states across iterations.
+In this case, the states of `foreach` can be an empty list, which means the computation doesn't carry computation states across iterations.

-In this example, we use `foreach` to add each element in an array by one.
+In this example, we use `foreach` to increase each element's value of an array by one.

 ```python